ibm-cloud-docs/hpc-spectrum-symphony/faq-symphony.md

 {: faq}

 {{site.data.keyword.filestorage_vpc_full_notm}} with two file shares (`/mnt/vpcstorage/tools` or `/mnt/vpcstorage/data`), and up to five file shares, is provisioned to be accessible by both Spectrum Symphony management and compute nodes.
 To copy to a file share, SSH to the Spectrum Symphony management node and use your file copy of choice (such as scp, rsync, or IBM Aspera) to the appropriate file share.

+## How file sharing is implemented on Symphony nodes?
+{: #nodes}
+{: faq}

+File sharing is implemented on Symphony nodes as follows:

+* RHEL Symphony Nodes
+    * IBM Cloud® VPC File Storage is used to support file sharing.
+    * Files are mounted on all RHEL nodes in the cluster according to the specifications defined in the `custom_file_shares` variable.

+* Windows Worker Nodes
+    * File sharing is implemented using integration with Cloud Object Storage (COS).

+For more information, refer to the [IBM HPC Spectrum Symphony Deployment Values](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-deployment-values) documentation.